A simple recipe for steamed spinach, seasoned with butter, lemon juice, and garlic.

 I don't recommend that.
 I like to use pre-washed spinach leaves in this recipe, simply to make my life easier.
 You can certainly use whatever fresh spinach you prefer, but do use fresh - it won't be as good if you use frozen.

 As you can see, I like to top it with melted butter, fresh lemon juice, and garlic.
 Other tasty options include a pinch of red pepper flakes, a sprinkle of finely grated parmesan cheese, or even a drizzle of hollandaise sauce.

 You can also replace the butter with extra-virgin olive oil, although I do feel that butter tastes best in this recipe.

 There's no need for any special equipment.
 You cook the spinach by adding it to a saucepan or a deep skillet, adding water, covering the saucepan, and turning the heat to medium-high.

 But it truly goes with so many main dishes, and it goes just as well with chicken, beef, or pork as it does with seafood.

 You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
 Reheat them gently, in the microwave on 50% power.

 - 1 lb. pre-washed spinach leaves

 - ½ teaspoon Diamond Crystal kosher salt or ¼ teaspoon of fine salt

 - 2 tablespoons melted butter

 - Place the spinach leaves in a very large, deep skillet.
-Add 2 tablespoons of water.
+Add ¼ cup of water.

-- Cover (ideally with a clear lid so you can peek) and turn the heat to medium-high.
-When the spinach starts to steam, turn the heat to medium, and keep steaming until the leaves are just wilted, about 5 minutes.
+- Cover tightly (ideally with a clear lid so you can peek) and turn the heat to medium-high.
+When the spinach starts to steam, turn the heat to medium, and gently steam until the leaves are just wilted, 3-5 minutes.

 - Transfer the cooked spinach to a colander.
 Press on it with the back of a large serving spoon to extract as much liquid as you can.